 Scott M. Riemer has continually distinguished himself as one of the country’s premier ERISA and long term disability lawyers for more than 25 years.

-Jennifer has practiced in all areas of long term disability claims, appeals and litigation since joining Riemer & Associates in 2016.
+Jennifer has practiced in all areas of long term disability claims, appeals and litigation since joining Riemer Hess in 2016.

 Matthew brings his wealth of litigation experience to bear on behalf of the disabled against unscrupulous insurance companies.